Kansas City Birth Injury Attorneys

 Time Limit for Taking Legal Action

-Missouri’s statute of limitations states that civil actions against physicians, hospitals, dentists, etc. must be brought within two years of the incident.
-There are a couple exceptions that will allow a victim additional time in which to file a medical malpractice claim, including when negligence is associated with a failure to inform a patient of test results.
+Missouri’s statute of limitations states that civil actions against physicians, hospitals, dentists, etc., must be brought within two years of the incident.
+There are a couple of exceptions that will allow a victim additional time in which to file a medical malpractice claim, including when negligence is associated with a failure to inform a patient of test results.

 Missouri Medical Malpractice Law Firm

-If you suspect that your child was the victim of medical malpractice, you owe it to your entire family to pursue compensation that could help ease the burden created by a birth injury.
+If you suspect that your child was the victim of medical malpractice, you owe it to your entire family to pursue compensation that could help ease the financial and emotional burden created by a birth injury.
 Talk to an experienced birth injury attorney to learn more about your legal rights and options.
-Contact Norton & Norfleet, P.C. today at (816) 454-5800 to coordinate a free consultation.
+Contact Norton & Norfleet, P.C., today at (816) 454-5800 to coordinate a free consultation.